 Prior to attending law school, Prof. Dolak worked for several years as a synthetic organic chemist in pharmaceutical research aimed at the development of new drugs at Bristol-Myers Company and Ayerst Laboratories Research, Inc.

 Prof. Dolak received her Bachelor of Science in chemistry from Duquesne University and her Juris Doctor, summa cum laude, from the Syracuse University College of Law.
 She is admitted to practice in New York and before the U.S. Patent and Trademark Office.
-Professor Dolak's research interests include issues at the intersections of patent law and judicial procedure, patent law and the media, and patent law and legal ethics.
-Representative publications include:
+Her research interests include issues at the intersections of patent law and judicial procedure and patent law and legal ethics.
+Recent representative publications include:

 Ethics in Intellectual Property Negotiations: Issues and Illustrations, 40 AIPLA Q.J.
 197 (2012)